 The Red Bull World Series International Cliff Diving competition is held in Polignano a Mare.
 Usually it takes place in July.
 The athletes, men and women, dive from two platforms placed at 21 and 27 meters above the sea level.

 That said, you can see people doing it in Cala Porto and if you want you can also test your adventure side with cliff jumping. ( See my video up here)

 Late evening departure from Polignano a Mare

 Having a flight back home late evening is always a big issue since you need to check-out from the hotel around 10 am.
 In our case we kept the beach day for last and our flight was leaving from Bari at 11.30 pm.
+Since Polignano a Mare is one of the best summer destinations in Europe the beach areas close to the city centre are ofter overcrowded. so I suggest that you leave the town.
 The best beach that I reccomend for your last day in Polignano a Mare is Cala Fetente.
 It has a restaurant with showers outside that you can use for € 0.50.
 At least you can take a quick shower before you get in the car toward the airport.
 It is not bad, expecially during the summer time.